rininobaron/Python_For_Everybody/README.md

 # Python_For_Everybody

-In this repository I share my solutions to Python For Everybody course from freeCodeCamp
+In this repository I share my solutions for 'Python For Everybody' course from freeCodeCamp